20 Probable Reasons of Reduced Ship Auxiliary Engine Power

 Too Low Charge Air Pressure

 The charge air pressure of an engine is a critical factor in ensuring the machine’s optimal performance.
 If the scavenge air pressure is too low, it can cause many issues with combustion and cause a decrease in performance.
-The insufficient amount of air required for combustion would not reach each cylinder and result in poor fuel efficiency, clogged filters, and misfiring.
+The insufficient amount of air required for combustion would not reach each cylinder, resulting in poor fuel efficiency, clogged filters, and misfiring.
 Low scavenge air pressure can also lead to increased wear and tear on the engine components due to improper combustion processes.

 It is essential to ensure that the charge air pressure is kept at a suitable level for optimal performance to prevent these issues from occurring.
 Appropriate charging pressure can be done by regularly checking the scavenge air pressure levels and making necessary adjustments.